igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/architecture/event-lifecycle.md

 # Event lifecycle

-This document explains how a webhook event moves through the system from initial receipt to final acknowledgment.
+This document describes how an incoming webhook request is processed by the service, from initial receipt to final acknowledgment.
+The focus is on correctness, safety, and predictable behavior in the presence of retries, duplicates, and unknown event types.

+---

 ## Overview

-Webhook providers may deliver the same event multiple times, and delivery order is not always guaranteed.
+Webhook providers typically use at-least-once delivery: the same event may be delivered multiple times, and delivery order is not guaranteed.

-The service must therefore treat each incoming request carefully.
+The service must therefore:
+- verify authenticity of incoming requests;
+- handle duplicate deliveries safely;
+- avoid triggering unnecessary retries;
+- remain extensible as new event types are added.

+---

 ## Event processing lifecycle

-An incoming webhook event goes through the following stages:

-1. **Receive raw request**
-   - Accept the HTTP `POST /webhooks` request
-   - Read the raw request body bytes

-2. **Verify signature**
-   - Read the `X-Signature` header
-   - Compute the expected HMAC signature using `WEBHOOK_SECRET`
-   - Reject the request with `401 Unauthorized` if verification fails

-3. **Parse JSON payload**
-   - Decode the request body
-   - Parse JSON payload
-   - Reject invalid JSON with `400 Bad Request`

-4. **Validate event identifier**
-   - Extract `event_id` from the payload
-   - Reject requests without a valid event identifier

-5. **Idempotency check**
-   - Check whether the `event_id` has already been processed
-   - If the event is a duplicate:
-     - skip further processing
-     - return a successful response

-6. **Handle / dispatch event**
-   - Perform minimal event handling based on `event_type`
-   - (In this template, business logic is intentionally minimal)

-7. **Respond**
-   - Return a `200 OK` response to acknowledge receipt
+Each incoming webhook request goes through the following stages:

+### 1. Receive raw request

+- Accept the HTTP `POST /webhooks` request.
+- Read the raw request body bytes.
+- Do not modify or parse the body at this stage.

+The raw body is required for correct signature verification.

+---

+### 2. Verify signature

+- Read the `X-Signature` header.
+- Compute the expected HMAC-SHA256 signature using `WEBHOOK_SECRET`.
+- Compare signatures using a constant-time comparison.

+If verification fails:
+- the request is rejected with `401 Unauthorized`;
+- no further processing is performed.

+---

+### 3. Parse JSON payload

+- Decode the request body.
+- Parse the JSON payload.

+If the payload is not valid JSON:
+- the request is rejected with `400 Bad Request`.

+---

+### 4. Validate event identifier

+- Extract the event identifier (`id` / `event_id`) from the payload.

+If no valid event identifier is present:
+- the request is rejected with `400 Bad Request`.

+The event identifier is required for idempotency handling.

+---

+### 5. Idempotency check

+- Check whether the `event_id` has already been processed.

+If the event is a duplicate:
+- further processing is skipped;
+- the service immediately returns a successful response;
+- the duplicate delivery is logged.

+This prevents duplicate side effects and unnecessary retries from the webhook provider.

+---

+### 6. Dispatch by event type

+- Extract the `event_type` from the payload.
+- Route the event to a registered handler using a dispatcher.

+If a matching handler exists:
+- the handler is executed;
+- the event is considered successfully processed.

+If the event type is unknown:
+- the event is safely ignored;
+- no handler is executed;
+- the request is still acknowledged successfully.

+This behavior allows the service to accept new or unsupported event types without causing retry storms.

+---

+### 7. Respond to the provider

+- Return a `200 OK` response with a processing status:
+  - `ok` — handler executed;
+  - `duplicate` — event already processed;
+  - `ignored` — unknown event type.

+Returning a successful response signals to the provider that the event has been received and does not need to be retried.

+---

 ## Duplicate delivery behavior

-If a webhook event with the same `event_id` is delivered more than once, the service does not process it again.
+When the same `event_id` is delivered more than once, the service guarantees *exactly-once processing semantics* at the handler level.

-Instead, it:
-- logs the duplicate delivery
-- returns a `200 OK` response with `status: duplicate`

-Returning a successful response prevents the webhook provider from retrying the same event indefinitely.
+Duplicate requests:
+- are acknowledged with `200 OK`;
+- do not trigger handler execution;
+- are logged for observability.

+---

-## Notes
+## Design notes

-- The service responds as early as possible to prevent unnecessary retries from the webhook provider.
+- The service responds as early as possible to minimize retries.
-- Idempotency checks are performed before any business logic.
+- Idempotency checks are performed before any handler logic.
+- Unknown event types are acknowledged but ignored.
-- Heavy or asynchronous processing should not block the request-response cycle.
+- Heavy or asynchronous processing should be delegated to background workers and must not block the request-response cycle.

+This lifecycle is intentionally simple and explicit, making the system easy to reason about and extend.